 We will also provide students with a strong foundation of literacy skills which will enable them to access the wider curriculum across our school.
 These skills will enable them to access the wide range of academic and vocational pathways leading to their future careers.
+Additionally, we aim to allow all students to develop essential life skills and career aspirations that will allow for outstanding personal development and ensure they make a significant contribution to whole-school improvement and British/global society.

+Our KS3 offer is fully compliant with the National Curriculum.
 We are continually developing and refining a challenging and ambitious curriculum that enables students to acquire a broad range of skills, concepts and knowledge from the study of language and literature.
 In doing so, we ensure that students have access to topics of contemporary relevance as well as traditional classical stimulus.

 In delivering the curriculum, the English team will use a wide range of innovative and imaginative teaching and learning strategies to stimulate curiosity, discussion and reflection within our students.
-The department also uses knowledge organisers, reading homeworks and promotes independent study to encourage our students to develop their knowledge and understanding of the wider curriculum beyond the classroom.
+The department also uses knowledge organisers, reading homework and promotes independent study to encourage our students to develop their knowledge and understanding of the wider curriculum beyond the classroom.

 We use a wide range of interesting classical and contemporary literature texts to foster passion and enthusiasm in our students for the subject.
 This enables them to understand and appreciate the profound impact of English Literature on the world around us.
 We also use a diverse range of fiction and non-fiction language texts which enable students to make links with other curriculum areas and help them to understand the relevance of English and literacy in the local and wider communities.